stefanolaru/aws-cloudformation-templates/typesense-single-node/README.md

 Although this stack is made for Typesense specifically it can be repurposed easily as it features some common real life scenarios:

--   "self-healing" EC2 (ARM64) instance (ALB + ASG)
+-   "self-healing" EC2 (ARM64) instance (EIP + ASG)
+-   UserData & AWS CLI
 -   persistent auto mounting EBS storage + fortmat volume if no filesystem is present (newly created volumes)
--   software auto install on instance creation
+-   software auto install from binary on instance creation
 -   service creation & service daemon